NordicHPC/sonar/doc/DESIGN.md

 of Sonar used a custom HTTPS POST protocol to a custom back-end.

-That said, Sonar has its own Kafka HTTP proxy (we found none that suited our needs when those arose) and Sonar is doing all our own information collection, not relying on libraries such as `psutil` for example.
+That said, Sonar has its own Kafka HTTP proxy (we found none that suited our needs when those arose) and Sonar is doing all its own information collection, not relying on libraries such as `psutil` for example.